Kong/kong-auth-elements/README.md

 ### Events

 Any events that are emitted from custom elements follow the [CustomEvent() Web API](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent).
-An example of consuming the events and `CustomEvent.details` (emitted data) in your app can be seen here
+An example of consuming the events and `CustomEvent.details` (emitted data) in your Vue app can be seen here

 ```html
 <kong-auth-forgot-password